A Challenging But Empowering Holiday In My In-laws' Namibian Village

 - Late afternoons were sometimes spent tutoring my niece-in-law on her multiplication and long division.

-- Soon after that, it was dinner time for my son.
+- Soon, it was dinner time for my son.
 This consisted of me reheating leftovers from lunch.

 - Then, one last bout of chasing.
 This time to get my son to eat at least some of his dinner.
 Not long after, around about 8:30 pm he was utterly exhausted.
 A few minutes after we put him down to bed he would drift off to dreamland.
 Village life is tiring.